pedrojmendoza/geofencing-workshop/creating_webapp.md

 }
 ```

-You find face issues if you try to access http://localhost:8080 on Cloud9 (development server) so move on to the *Add authentication* and then to *Deploy and host* section to directly see it working on a publicly accesible endpoint.
+You find face issues if you try to access http://localhost:8080 on Cloud9 (development server) so move on to the *Add authentication* section and then to *Deploy and host* section to directly see it working on a publicly accesible endpoint.

 4. Once you are done with the above customizations, you are ready to [Add authentication](https://docs.amplify.aws/start/getting-started/auth/q/integration/react) and finally [Deploy and host app
 ](https://docs.amplify.aws/start/getting-started/hosting/q/integration/react).